Georgia Trend’s 40th Anniversary

 President and CEO, Georgia Historical Society

 As it chronicled and helped shape this unprecedented era of economic and political change, Georgia Trend served as a first draft of history.
-It provided in-depth analysis of major business issues, highlighted exemplary leaders, offered encouragement to investors, and pointed out opportunities.
+It provided in-depth analysis of major business issues, high-lighted exemplary leaders, offered encouragement to investors, and pointed out opportunities.
+It gave voice and a sense of unity to the state’s business and political leadership as it forged a new Georgia for a new century.
 When Georgia stood at the crossroads between the past and the future, Georgia Trend helped lead the way forward.

 Read Todd’s remarks in the Legacy Georgians feature.